li-xin-yi/security-summer-labs/lab7/readme.md

 $ sudo wireshark
 ```

-When starting `exploit` in [Explore Metasploits](#explore-metasploits), `Wireshark` captures the TCP traffic between the attacker and the victim.
-For example, here is the packets that the reversed TCP connection establishes (Note that `10.0.2.15:4444` is the malicious host):
+When starting an `exploit` in [Explore Metasploits](#explore-metasploits), `Wireshark` captures the TCP traffic between the attacker and the victim.
+For example, here are the packets that the reversed TCP connection establishes (Note that `10.0.2.15:4444` is the malicious host):

 ![](./establish.png)